 Coastal Cities of Central & Northern Israel

-Even just ten minutes north of Tel Aviv is a stunning Crusader’s fortress of Apollonia, perched on the edge of seaside cliffs in the modern city of Herzliya.
+Just ten minutes north of Tel Aviv there is a stunning Crusader’s fortress of Apollonia, perched on the edge of seaside cliffs in the modern city of Herzliya.
 Apollonia was one of the most important fortresses and ports during the Crusader period, around 13th Century CE.
 The remains of an ancient castle and impressive moat system are still visible today, watching over a pristine and quiet beach.

 Geopolitical Tour of Jerusalem & Samaria

 Join us on a private tour in Jerusalem and/or Samaria and see the social, economic, and political issues caused by the Israeli – Palestinian conflict affecting day to day life, religious and cultural routines of the residents of the area.

 Understand why Jerusalem is a core issue in both side's arguments but also a key factor in future solutions, despite all its complexities.

 In Christianity, it's the place where the Virgin Mary was told by the angels she will carry the son of god and where Jesus was collecting, teaching, and educating his followers and apostles.

 In Judaism, it's the place where Jewish lives were blooming and struggling simultaneously during the Roman & Byzantine times and where well-preserved synagogues and Necropolises are a testimony of Jewish culture that was there almost 2,000 years ago.

 For the Muslims, it's their natural place of living for the last few hundred years, with families and villages that are working in the same handicrafts and traditional labor for generations.

 For the Druze, it was a refuge place 900 years ago and now it's their center of activity all over the middle east.